Skip To Main Content

 Unauthorised encampments

-An unauthorised encampment is where any person camps (in vans, trailers or any other moveable accommodation) on land that they do not own, and where they do not have permission to reside.
-This does not include rough sleeping or illegal camping (use of tents or makeshift shelter).
+An unauthorised encampment is where a person camps on land that they do not own, and where they do not have permission to reside.
+They might be in a van, trailer or any other moveable accommodation.
+This does not include rough sleeping or illegal camping in a tent or makeshift shelter.

-Most of the time, people setting up unauthorised encampments will keep to themselves.
-In some situations (such as for people needing to attend a wedding or a funeral, if a relative is in hospital, or if people have broken down), unauthorised encampments might be closer to residential areas.
+People setting up unauthorised encampments will usually keep to themselves.
+In some situations – such as when they need to attend a wedding or a funeral or visit a hospital, or if they have broken down – the encampment might be closer to residential areas.

-For a summary of available powers to tackle the formation of unauthorised encampments to help with the reclamation of land and property see government guidance: Dealing with illegal and unauthorised encampments - GOV.UK (www.gov.uk)
+Read the government’s guidance about dealing with illegal and unauthorised encampments for a summary of available powers to tackle the formation of unauthorised encampments to help with the reclamation of land and property.

-We can only take enforcement action when an unauthorised encampment is on land in Cambridge owned by us, if you see an encampment you believe is unauthorised please fill out the webform to report it to us.
+We can only take enforcement action when an unauthorised encampment is on public land in Cambridge owned by us.

 Report an unauthorised encampment on public land

 We consider each case individually.
-In all cases the site is visited, and every effort made to make sure that people keep the site clean and tidy.
-This sometimes means that refuse collection facilities or toilets may be provided for this purpose.
+We will visit each site and make every effort to make sure it is kept clean and tidy.
+We might provide refuse collection facilities or toilets for this purpose.

-We cannot remove unauthorised encampments immediately: we must act according to national legislation and guidelines by:
+We cannot remove unauthorised encampments immediately – we must act according to national legislation and guidelines.
+We do this by:

 • showing that people are on the land without consent